Paska (bread): Etymology and origins

+In the Ukrainian language Easter is called Великдень (Velýkden').
+The term paska comes from the Greek word of Easter from which it has also entered Russian as пасха (páskha).

+The Ukrainian word паска (páska) is one of the words used for a traditional egg enriched Easter bread or cake in Ukraine, whilst Вели́кдень (Velýkden') is used to denote the day.

+In some diaspora communities the term paska is used for braided loaves, while the tall breads resembling Russian kulich are called baba or babka.
+Among different communities and families it may be used variously for the braided, elaborately decorated loaves of Easter bread, or the tall Easter cake cooked in tin cylinders sometimes called babka, baba or in Russian, kulich.

 Christian symbolism

+In the Mennonite communities of North America, the act of baking the paska bread was a ritual that commemorated the resurrection of Christ.

 The Christian faithful in many Eastern Christian countries eat this bread during Easter.
 Christian symbolism is associated with features of paska type breads.
-The inside of paska can be a swirl of yellow and white that is said to represent the resurrection of Jesus while the white represents the Holy Spirit.
 Other versions include chocolate, rice, or even savoury mixtures based on cheese.
 A version is made with maraschino cherries added to symbolize royal jewels in honor of the resurrection of Jesus.

 Traditional ingredients

 Paska is made with milk, butter, eggs, flour, and sugar, except for the Romanian pască where the recipe most commonly includes sweet cream, cottage cheese, and/or sour cream along with eggs, sugar, raisins, and rum.
 An egg and water mixture is used as a glaze.